KWANGORIGIN/Huang-Research-Priority-Queue-Simulation/README.md

 Additional Notes:\
 •	Code documentation can be found in the apidocs folder by clicking index.html.\
-•	Java 8 and above is required to run SchedulerProgram-Final.jar
+•	Java 8 and above is required to run the jar file